KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 Show marker comments
 ~~~~~~~~~~~~~~~~~~~~

-This toggles on and off the display of :ref:`markers` saved within :ref:`clips` (the text with the gold background in the example below) and within :ref:`guides` (the text with the purple background).
+This toggles on and off the display of :ref:`markers` saved within :ref:`clips` (the text with the gold background in the example below) and within :doc:`guides` (the text with the purple background).

 .. image:: /images/Kdenlive_Markers_and_guides_crop.png
    :alt: markers and guides